Aryan7170/FundMe-frontend/README.md

 # FundMe-frontend
-Frontend for the Fund me reop
+Frontend for the Fund me contract